10 Secluded Cabins in Vermont to Escape with Your Dog

-If you are interested in scoring the perfect Vermont cabin rental for you and your furry companion, you’re in luck.
-We take our dogs everywhere, and we’ve scoured the state to find the most amazing pet-friendly cabins in Vermont.
+If you want to score the perfect Vermont cabin rental for you and your furry companion, you’re in luck.
+I take my dogs everywhere, and I’ve scoured the state to find the most amazing pet-friendly cabins near me.

 Whether you’re looking for rustic or luxurious, these amazing Vermont vacation rentals will fuel your cabin dreams!